How we calculate compatibility

 Primary sources

 The Chinese side rests on Theodora Lau's The Handbook of Chinese Horoscopes, the most widely cited modern treatment of the tradition and the standard reference for the Triangle of Affinity.
-The Western side uses classical Hellenistic correspondences — element groupings and modalities — that predate any single author and sit in the public domain.
+The Western side uses classical Hellenistic correspondences (element groupings and modalities) that predate any single author and sit in the public domain.
 We cite Lau's framework under fair use, for education, and we don't pretend either tradition is science.
 They are systems of belief with long histories, and we treat them as such.

-Scoring Chinese pairs
+Reading Chinese pairs

-Scoring Western pairs
+Reading Western pairs

-How the written pages are made
+How the engine and pages are made

 For entertainment and reflection